kb-dk/repository-mirror/README.md

 ## How to build

-You need java8 or better and Maven.
-There are two source trees,
+There are three source trees,

+* database-push (ActiveMQ consumer, doing the most of the job related to the database and the indexing)
-* repository-pull (ActiveMQ consumer, doing the most of the job)
+* repository-pull (ActiveMQ consumer and producer, doing the most of the GIT related jobs)
 * repository-mirror-web (ActiveMQ producer, allowing users to queue things up)

 Doing